 In the past, reading glasses were the only option to correct near vision loss and improve reading vision.
 Now, Cornerstone Eye Associates has invested in amazing technology that can allow you independence from reading glasses and see clearly close up once again.

-Discover the KAMRA Inlay for Near Vision correction!
+KAMRA Inlay for Near Vision correction!

 The KAMRA Inlay is an eye procedure that restores near vision and frees you from the constant frustrations of reading glasses.
 It is ideal for active people looking to no longer depend on reading glasses or contact lenses for their everyday activities.